reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 Here are the key takeaways from the 8-hour day:

 ### Complexity
-- Law policy is complex
+- Law policy is complex.
-- AI is changing so rapidly
+- AI is changing so rapidly.
 - Law should resist being overly technical or detailed on policy (Example:  European regulation spans over 2000 pages long.)
   - Example:  waiting for SCC to make decision on what blockchain is.
 And then blockchain changes their technology to avoid the decision, reality of what is happening
 - Determine whether AI is really different.
-Is there such a thing as “AI Exceptionalism”  is AI different?
+Is there such a thing as “AI Exceptionalism”?
+Or can we utilize existing laws?
-- AI law can draw on privacy and tort law
+  - AI law can draw on privacy, tort and copyright law.

 ### Stakeholders
-- We [attorneys] are thinking about it.
+- Attorneys are thinking about it.
 - Use existing laws and expand them for AI
-- The “younger” generation will push policy forward
+- The “younger” generation will push policy forward, along with educators.

 ### AI Liability and Compensation
-- Insurance is one way to deal with damage from AI; establish compulsory insurance pools
+- Insurance is one way to deal with damage from AI; establish compulsory insurance pools.
-- Admission that AI policies are likely to be implemented only when the loss of life due to AI occurs
+- Admission that AI policies are likely to be implemented only when the loss of life due to AI occurs.

 ## History of Law and AI